1: How does the Graston Technique® work?

 Scar tissue forms after an injury when the body does not correctly heal and the tissue instead heals in a “haphazard” pattern.
 When examined under a microscope, scar tissue appears different from normal tissue in several ways.
 Unlike the normal dense, elongated fibers that run in one direction, scar tissue is a collection of irregular, loose fibers running in multiple directions.
 In addition to causing pain, scar tissue can also hinder mobility.
 For example, scar tissue can make activities like running, hiking, or throwing a ball more painful, depending on the location of the scar tissue.

-The Graston Technique® can be beneficial for treating a variety of injuries including neck pain, lower back pain, pain between the shoulder blades, quadricep pain and tightness, knee pain, ankle pain, plantar fasciitis, tennis elbow, golfer’s elbow, carpal tunnel syndrome and other injuries.
+The Graston Technique® can be beneficial for treating a variety of injuries including neck pain, lower back pain, pain between the shoulder blades, quadricep pain and tightness, knee pain, ankle pain, plantar fasciitis, tennis elbow, golfer’s elbow, Carpal Tunnel Syndrome and a variety of other injuries.

 Our chiropractors are specially trained to use the Graston Technique® to help patients recover from soft tissue injuries.
 This protocol standard is used at universities, hospitals, and treatment centers to assist the injury recovery process.
 It is also used on professional athletes in the NFL, MLB, NBA, and NHL trainers proving to be an extremely effective treatment option for many people.